thatgirldorian/Sleep-Debt-Calculator-with-JavaScript/README.md

 It will:

 - determine the actual amount of sleep you have gotten the past week
-- tell the ideal hours of sleep for each night of the past week
+- tell you the ideal hours of sleep for each night of the past week
 - calculate, in hours, how much sleep you owe